-We are looking for a Student Assistance Clinician who will provide counseling services to students and their spouses and partners and consultation to faculty and staff on concerns related to student mental health and well-being.
-While the Student Assistance Clinician will serve all eligible students and their spouses and partners, JHU is particularly interested in candidates who have experience and skill serving international students and students who are members of underserved minorities.
+We are seeking a Student Assistance Clinician who will provide counseling services to students and their spouses and partners and consultation to faculty and staff on concerns related to student mental health and well-being.

-This is a full-time, weekday position (8:30-5:00 three days a week; 10:30 – 7:00 two days a week) in the East Baltimore office.
-Travel to other Baltimore area JHU campuses and to the DC campus for program delivery and in-person meetings may be required when staffing needs arise.
+This is a full-time, weekday position (8:30-5:00 three days a week; 10:30 – 7:00 two days a week).
+While the clinician will spend most days in JHU's East Baltimore office, they will work one day a week on JHU's Washington, DC, campus, and travel to other Baltimore area JHU campuses for program delivery and in-person meetings may be required when staffing needs arise.
 Occasionally, the Student Assistance Clinician may be asked to participate in outreach programs and crisis response outside regular business hours.

 Specific Duties & Responsibilities:

 Provides clinical services, including initial assessment, individual counseling, couples counseling, and crisis intervention to JHU graduate, medical and professional students, with a special emphasis on serving International and underrepresented students.

 Provides consultation to the JHU community on student mental health and well-being.

 Master's Degree in Cinical Counseling, Counseling Psychology, or Clinical Social Work with 5 years' clinical experience.